alt-romes/alt-romes.github.io/posts/2024-06-22-unsafe-coerce-haskell-to-swift.md

 # Coercing Haskell memory objects to Swift

-Welcome to the dark corner (section?) of this blog post: the part where we unsafely coerce an object in the Haskell heap in(to) Swift.
+Welcome to the darkest corner in this series of posts: the part where we unsafely coerce an object in the Haskell heap in(to) Swift.
 This section will serve to walk the reader through some of the lower level details of Haskell, and explore what it could mean to not marshal data between the language